Former Penn State coach Sandusky: mentor or molester?

 In his 2001 autobiography, "Touched," Sandusky describes how he and his wife, Dottie, also adopted one of those boys from The Second Mile, his youngest son Matt, whom Sandusky met through the charity when the boy was 7 or 8 years old.

-Sandusky now faces 52 counts of sexual abuse of 10 young boys the reports the grand jury says he recruited from The Second Mile.
+Sandusky now faces 52 grand jury counts of sexual abuse of 10 young boys recruited from The Second Mile.

 If convicted on all counts, Sandusky could be sentenced to more than 500 years in prison.
 He has denied any wrongdoing and is free on $250,000 bail.